August 24, 1957– Stephen Fry:

 “You are who you are when nobody’s watching.”

-Comic, successful novelist, star of the silver screen, television and stage actor, doer of good works, atheist, Gay Rights activist, humanist, excellent friend to The Royals and persons famous and not, raconteur and wit, all are part of the dazzling resume of Stephen Fry.
+Comic, successful novelist, film star, television and stage actor, doer of good works, atheist, Gay Rights activist, humanist, excellent friend to The Royals and persons famous and not, raconteur and wit, all are part of the dazzling resume of Stephen Fry.

 “An original idea.
 That can’t be too hard.
 The library must be full of them.”